St. James Davis chimpanzee attack: Background

-St. James and LaDonna adopted a chimpanzee named Moe in 1967, not long after his birth in Tanzania.
-Tanzanian poachers had killed his mother when he was one day old, leaving him an orphan.
-St. James and LaDonna were unable to have children due to LaDonna suffering from uterine cancer and requiring a hysterectomy, so they raised him as their own.
+St.James and LaDonna Davis adopted a chimpanzee named Moe in 1967, not long after his birth in Tanzania.
+Tanzanian poachers had killed his mother when he was one day old.
+St.James and LaDonna were unable to have children due to LaDonna suffering from uterine cancer and requiring a hysterectomy, so they raised him as their own.
 He lived with them in their home, wore clothes, was toilet trained, and took showers.
 He participated in their wedding; LaDonna said he acted as “a combination of flower-thrower and best man".